 Secure checkout via Lemon Squeezy.
 Instant delivery.

-SketchUp's AI features are single-shot.
+SketchUp's built-in AI is single-shot.
 You describe something, it generates one result, done.
-MakeIt4Me runs a live feedback loop.
-The agent works inside your open model, sees what changed, and keeps iterating.
-It's not just for generating new geometry.
+MakeIt4Me works in a live loop.
+The agent works inside your open model, sees what changed, and keeps going until it looks right.
+It also goes beyond generating new geometry.
 It can modify existing models, batch-edit materials, rename components, and work from your local reference files.

-It gives AI coding agents like Claude Code full control over SketchUp Pro.
+Think of it as a bridge between your AI and SketchUp, with intelligent skills baked in so the agent uses SketchUp efficiently.
+It gives AI coding agents like Claude Code full control over SketchUp Pro or Studio.
 Build new geometry, modify what's already there, swap materials across hundreds of faces, or generate from your site photos.
 The agent sees the viewport, checks its own work, and you stay in control the entire time.

-Yes.
-The plugin works on both platforms.
-Any version of SketchUp Pro from 2017 onward should work.
+Yes, both.
+Any version of SketchUp Pro or Studio from 2017 onward should work.

 SketchUp Free (web) and SketchUp Go don't support plugins.
-You need the desktop Pro version.
+You need the desktop Pro or Studio version.
 A free trial works too.

-No. One-time payment of $89.
+No. One-time payment.
 Updates are free forever.
 Re-download the latest version anytime from your Lemon Squeezy receipt.

 No. Think of it as a very fast assistant that handles the repetitive or tedious work: blocking out geometry, batch-editing materials, renaming components, generating from reference photos.
 You guide the design, make the final calls, and take manual control in SketchUp whenever you want.